Why has Justin Trudeau resigned – and what’s next for Canada?

 Born in Calgary, Poilievre was raised by an adoptive family.
 He developed a passion for politics at an early age and won a prize during his university studies for an essay on what he would do if he were prime minister.

-With polls showing he is likely to win in the next election, he promises to put “Canada first!” – a slogan akin to Trump’s own “America first!”
+With polls showing he is likely to win in the next election, he has promised to put “Canada first!” – a slogan akin to Trump’s own “America first!”

+Poilievre revisted that slogan on Monday in a social media video celebrating Trudeau’s decision to step aside.

+“Canada first, Canada last, Canada always,” he said, calling on voters to rally to his side.
+“Let’s bring it home.”